Jeena's Vegetarian Kebab tastes absolutely delicious. It is Lebanese style because the kebab filling is cooked with a Falfel mixture.

 1 Tbsp Chickpea Flour

-Then mix in the other Tbsp chickpea flour and pour into a hot oiled pan.
+Mix in the chickpea flour and pour into a hot oiled pan.

 Let it fry for a few minutes then keep mixing it around until it looks like chunks of mince meat.

-Put into a wholewheat pita and serve with chili sauce, yogurt, salad or filling of your choice.
+Serve hot in a wholewheat pita and serve with chilli sauce, yogurt, salad or filling of your choice.

 See here for my other Kebab Recipes